a42b/SelfAssessment/Skills/Programming.md

   - recursion: 🖐️ used
   - callback: 🖐️ used
   - listener: 🖐️ used
-  - compose:👂 heard
+  - compose: 🖐️ used
   - pipe: 🖐️ used
   - memoize: 🖐️ used
   - wrapper: 🖐️ used
   - functor:👂 heard
-  - monad
+  - monad:👂 heard
-  - monoid
+  - monoid:👂 heard
   - generator: 🖐️ used
-  - coroutine
+  - coroutine:👂 heard
 - Data structures
   - array: 🖐️ used
   - structure: 🖐️ used
   - record
-  - enum:👂 heard
+  - enum: 🖐️ used
   - instance: 🖐️ used
   - object: 🖐️ used
   - class: 🖐️ used
   - collection: 🖐️ used
   - set: 🖐️ used
-  - hash table:👂 heard
+  - hash table: 🚀 constructed
-  - linked list:👂 heard
+  - linked list: 🚀 constructed
-  - doubly list:👂 heard
+  - doubly list: 🚀 constructed
-  - unrolled list:👂 heard
+  - unrolled list: 🚀 constructed
-  - circular list:👂 heard
+  - circular list: 🚀 constructed
-  - queue:👂 heard
+  - queue: 🚀 constructed
-  - stack:👂 heard
+  - stack: 🚀 constructed
-  - deque:👂 heard
+  - deque: 🚀 constructed
-  - tree:👂 heard
+  - tree: 🖐️ used
-  - graph:👂 heard
+  - graph: 🖐️ used
   - iterator: 🖐️ used
-  - mutable state
+  - mutable state:👂 heard
-  - immutable state
+  - immutable state:👂 heard
   - serialization: 🖐️ used
   - string parsing: 🖐️ used
 - Process & style